devsecopsbiz/cookbook/README.md

     ```
     Name: PAT
     Value: <copied PAT token>
-    Secret: press the locked button, hiding the content of the variable (making it a secret)
+    Secret: press the locker button, making it a secret, hiding the contents
     ```

     You should get the following configuration: